spencer-shadley/completed-class/meta/Template.md

 - Your `README` references a file that does not exist.
 The `README` is the most exposed part of the code so it's important to make sure that it does not have any errors.
 - Your `README` could be a more descriptive.
 It may not seem important in these simple early projects, but will grow in importance as the complexity of your project grows.
 - Instilling good habits early is key.
+- The `README` is just the default `create-react-app` `README`.
+This is the starting point for people who look at your code, it's expecially important to make sure you have a solid `README` because this is your first impression for people looking at your code.
 - [README](https://medium.com/@meakaakka/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3)

 ** Hungarian Notation **